praveen-palanisamy/praveen-palanisamy.github.io/_posts/2026-01-06-deliberation-orchestration-rlms.md

 ### 1. The Recursive Inner-Loop: "Thinking"

-The inner-loop is inference-time recurrence: each decoded token triggers another transformer forward pass that re-reads prior keys/values (KV-cache) and appends new K/V for the next step, so “more thinking” operationally means more decode steps and more KV traffic. {% include wiki-citation.html ref_id="dao2022flashattention" %}

 This is the **inference-time recurrence** of an autoregressive transformer: repeated forward passes that update internal state (KV-cache, residual stream) as tokens are generated.
 It corresponds to fast pattern completion (**System 1**) and—when extended with extra test-time compute—approaches slower **System 2**, increasingly via *hidden or compact reasoning* rather than always-visible Chain-of-Thought {% include wiki-citation.html ref_id="openai2024reasoning" %}.

 #### Mechanism

-Autoregressive “thinking” is inference-time recurrence: each decoded token triggers a new transformer forward pass that reads the accumulated KV-cache and appends fresh keys/values, so additional test-time compute is realized as *more decode steps* (and therefore more KV reads/writes) rather than literal recursion within a single pass. {% include wiki-citation.html ref_id="dao2022flashattention" %}
+Autoregressive “thinking” is inference-time recurrence: Each decoded token triggers a new transformer forward pass that reads the accumulated KV-cache and appends fresh keys/values, so additional test-time compute is realized as *more decode steps* (and therefore more KV reads/writes) rather than literal recursion within a single pass. {% include wiki-citation.html ref_id="dao2022flashattention" %}

 Long-context behavior is not uniformly reliable: even when relevant evidence is present in the prompt, accuracy can degrade when that evidence is positioned far from the ends of the sequence (the “lost-in-the-middle” effect), which is a concrete mechanism behind perceived context degradation at scale. {% include wiki-citation.html ref_id="liu2023lostmiddle" %}